Biological Oceanography Division

 - Edwards, Kyle PhD (University of California Davis), Assistant Professor, Dept. of Oceanography.
 Applying contemporary genomic technologies to understand the ecology, evolution and biogeochemistry of complex microbial assemblages.

-- Goetze, Erica, PhD (University of California at San Diego, Scripps Inst. of Oceanography), Assistant Professor, Dept. of Oceanography.
+- Goetze, Erica, PhD (University of California at San Diego, Scripps Inst. of Oceanography), Associate Professor, Dept. of Oceanography.
 Evolutionary ecology of marine zooplankton, dispersal and gene flow in marine plankton populations, small-scale behavioral ecology of marine copepods.

 - Karl, David M., PhD (University of California, San Diego, Scripps Institution of Oceanography), Professor, Dept. of Oceanography.
 Microbiological oceanography, ocean productivity, biogeochemical fluxes.